the-javapocalypse/Blockchain-Developer-NanoDegree/Notes/Notes.md

 Tx Input (amount transferred to my wallet) -> Convert to Tx Output (to spend) by proving ownership of wallet address through digitally signing the transaction using the private key

 ## TX multiple inputs and outputs
+UTXO cant be splitted so must create a change back tx to get the change amount back
 ![Multi IO TX](https://github.com/the-javapocalypse/Blockchain-Developer-NanoDegree/blob/main/Notes/tx%20io.png?raw=true)